-Turkish-American pianist and harpsichordist Tolga Atalay Ün was born in 1995, in Ankara, Turkey.
-He is currently in his fourth year of undergraduate studies at the Royal College of Music, London, studying piano with Prof. Norma Fisher, where he is a ‘Kenneth and Violet Scott Scholar’.
-He also studied the harpsichord for two years with Prof. Terence Charlston and piano with Prof. Niel Immelman.
-He is also generously supported by Sevda-Cenap And Music Foundation and Talent Unlimited.
+Turkish-American pianist Tolga Atalay ÜN was born in 1995, in Ankara, Turkey.
+He is currently in his first year of postgraduate studies (MPerf) at the Royal College of Music, London, studying piano with Prof. Norma Fisher, where he is a ‘Bechstein Scholar supported by a Christopher Hogwood Scholarship’.
+He recently finished his undergraduate studies in Prof. Norma Fisher’s piano class at the RCM, where he was a ‘Kenneth and Violet Scott Scholar’ and he has been admitted to the degree of Bachelor of Music (Honours) with First Class.
+He also studied the harpsichord for two years with Prof. Terence Charlston and piano with Prof. Niel Immelman at the RCM.
+He was generously supported by Sevda-Cenap And Music Foundation and Talent Unlimited.

-In September 2016, Tolga Atalay Ün was selected as a scholar to the ‘Young Musicians on World Stages’ (YMWS) project created and mentored by Güher & Süher Pekinel with financial support of TÜPRAŞ.
+In September 2016, Tolga Atalay ÜN was selected as a scholar to the ‘Young Musicians on World Stages’ (YMWS) project created and mentored by Güher & Süher Pekinel with financial support of TÜPRAŞ.

 In 2004, he was accepted as a member to the Polyphonic Children’s Choir of the Turkish Ministry of Culture and Tourism, conducted by Ahter Destan.
 During 2004-2009, he participated in many concerts, tours and organisations as a choir member and accompanist.
 In 2007, he was offered a place to start his professional piano studies with Sibel Özgün at the Hacettepe University Ankara State Conservatory, where he was graduated with the “Top of the School Award” in 2014.
 During his seven-year conservatory education; he gave many concerts, premiered many pieces and made many radio recordings as a pianist, conductor, chamber musician and accompanist.
-He took lessons about Modern Music History and Contemporary Music Techniques from a famous Turkish composer İlhan Baran in 2009-2013.
+He took lessons about Modern Music History and Contemporary Music Techniques given by a famous Turkish composer İlhan Baran in 2009-2013.
 In May 2009, he was awarded the “honourable mention” in the Fourth International Istanbul Pera Piano Competition and in 2010, the “Jury’s Special Award” in “The National Chopin Piano Competition”, which was organized jointly by Başkent University and Bahçelievler Rotary Club in Ankara, Turkey under the auspices of the Polish Embassy, to commemorate Chopin’s 200th birthday.
 After winning this prize, he got an invitation to become one of the founder members of Bahçelievler Interact Club.
 As an Interact, he has had the opportunity of participating in various social activities.